chef/chef-web-docs/content/style_house.md

 ## Examples

+### Example Company

+We use the fictional company "Fourth Cafe, Inc." as an example throughout the docs.

+Fourth Cafe, Inc.
+123579 4th Ave
+Seattle, WA 98122

+Examples in code:
+`admin@4thcafe.com`
+`4thcafe.pem`
 ### Example Domains

-Use the `example.com` domain for generic domains and email addresses in the documentation.
-Use the `chef.io` or `progress.com` domain for examples that should refer back to Chef Software.
+Use the `4thcafe.com` domain for generic domains and email addresses in the documentation.
+Use the `chef.io` or `progress.com` for examples that should refer directly back to the company.

 ### Example Names